-When I saw a chart with a legend like this in the Wall Street Journal, I knew I had to add a similar chart to my Swipe Files…but in Excel, we need dynamic legends!
+When I saw a chart designed like the ones below in the Wall Street Journal, I knew I had to create one just like it.
+But in Excel, we need dynamic chart legends!

 What’s A Dynamic Chart Legend?